OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 <!-- // DONE: this section needs a table showing the progression of the values of the ledValues variable based on button presses -->

-In this code we also added a byte variable `ledValues` to demonstrate how bitwise operation works.
-For in-depth reference, check out this [Bit Math](http://playground.arduino.cc/Code/BitMath) in the Arduino Playground.

 Binary numbers are numbers whose digits can only be 1 or 0.
 You can write a binary number in an Arduino sketch by adding a `B` in front of it, such as `B00101001`.
 See the below table for the first few binary numbers:

 | Binary | Decimal |